 The classic styles ensure that it is suitable for all ages and its flexibility and durability ensures that it is suitable to be worn as corporate, casual or adventure wear.

 All the garments are made from 100% cotton twill or canvas in natural colour tones, a wrinkle free and silicone treatment ensures a quality finish to the fabric and soft hand feel.
 We have included attractive prints and the range is totally mix and match with extensive stitch detail.

 The range is available locally and regionally.
-See Stockists for details.
+See the Contact Page for our Distribution location and further details.